 The game included a slip announcing an essay contest in which kids could tell the company “What I like best about The National Game”.
 Cash prizes were offered.
 At a rough time in the nation’s history that was probably a pretty good incentive for kids who grab a piece of paper and a pencil.

-There are several 1936 S&S Game cards listed on Amazon.
+You can always find 1936 S&S Game cards listed on eBay.
 See them here.